 Radon is known as a human carcinogen, and breathing air with radon can lead to lung cancer.
 Water containing radon may contribute to increased radon levels in indoor air Breathing air containing radon can lead to lung cancer.
 Drinking water containing radon may also cause increased risk of stomach cancer.
 Studies indicate that up to two percent of airborne Radon in the home is sourced by aeration of water.
 If you are concerned about radon in your home, you can test for it.
 Although the New Mexico Environment Department no longer provides test kits as part of their Radon Outreach Program, you may call program manager Michael Taylor at (505)-476-8608 or Michael Ortiz (505)-476-8605 with questions.
 By whatever means, if you determine that you have an airborne radon level of 4 picocuries per liter (pCi/L) of air or higher, authorities recommend that you take steps to remedy the problem.
 There are simple ways to fix a radon problem that aren't too costly, which includes ventilating the home.
 For additional information, call NMED at (505) 827-2855 or call EPA's Radon Hotline (800-SDS-RADON).
 You can purchase a radon test kit at www.drhomeair.com and get a discount by clicking on 'state programs', which is located in the middle of the banner.
 Then click on either "New Mexico" or "NM Bernalillo County".

 Violations

-For the year of 2020, Entranosa Water and Wastewater Association had no violations reported under EPA.
-NMED has reported 3 administration violations which were met to comply with regulations.
-Below are the violations for 2020.
+For the year of 2022, Entranosa Water and Wastewater Association had no violations reported under EPA and NMED.